How we can help you support your parents

 Step by step parent guides:

 Our step-by-step guides are written for parents to help them understand all their children’s options so they can give them the right advice at the right time.
 Choose to see overviews of what’s on offer after GCSE or sixth form or delve deeper into specialist guides, such as apprenticeships, university, revision and results day.
 We update each guide every year so you can be confident they provide current information – all in one place.

 Free support and advice pages:

 Our comprehensive range of support and advice includes access to online articles, the chance to read through answers to parents' commonly asked questions (plus an option to ask their own) and a range of free downloadable resources.
-Examples of our most recent free resources include: The Parents' Guide to Coping with school closures and The Parents' Guide to managing stress and anxiety.
+Examples of our most recent free resources include: The Parents' Guide to Coping with school closures and The Parents' Guide to Getting ahead during the summer holidays.

 Parent newsletter and blog:

 The Parents’ Guide to blog provides reliable and timely advice and support to changes taking place across UK schools and colleges.
 We also offer a parent newsletter with free support, advice and resources on how parents can help their teenage children.